 Retirement plan vendors may be able to provide you a sample Qualified Domestic Relations Order (QuaDRO) or DRO, providing language that the agency/vendor is able to implement.
-Please have the relevant portions of your proposed divorce decree and/or DRO reviewed by your retirement vendor(s) to insure they can implement the language as written (avoiding the possibility of the need to return to court to have the language amended.)
+Please have the relevant portions of your proposed divorce decree and/or DRO reviewed by your retirement vendor(s) to ensure they can implement the language as written (avoiding the possibility of the need to return to court to have the language amended.)

 If not prohibited by your divorce agreement/QuaDRO/DRO you may wish to change the beneficiary(ies) for your retirement plan(s) (link to Beneficiary Changes)

 If your name has changed, please update Human Resources accordingly.